 Fantasy in real life: Hong Kong Disneyland

-For me, the three highlights of our visit in Hong Kong Disneyland were the shopping, the parade and the fireworks.
-I enjoyed looking around the Center Street Boutique on Main Street USA.
-There were a lot of cute Mickey Mouse items from key chains to watches to apparel and kitchenware.
-Of course, there were other Disney character items, such as Monsters Inc., Lilo & Stitch and Disney princesses.
-There were also Avengers merchandise.
+For me, the three highlights of our visit to Hong Kong Disneyland were the shopping, the parade, and the fireworks.
+I enjoyed looking around Center Street Boutique on Main Street USA.
+There were a lot of cute Mickey Mouse items from key chains and watches to apparel and kitchenware.
+Of course, there were other Disney character items, such as Monsters Inc., Lilo & Stitch, and Disney princesses.
+There was also Avengers merchandise.

-The pyromusical show was perhaps the best part.
+The pyro-musical show was perhaps the best part.
 I enjoy fireworks in general.
-Fireworks bursted and flickered in the sky in tune with famous Disney theme songs.
+Fireworks burst and flickered in the sky to the tune of famous Disney theme songs.
 Although I was recording the show with an iPhone, I made sure I was holding it aside so that I could watch the show instead of staring at the recording.
 Because what’s the point of being there if I was just watching through the screen?

 A strange thing we noticed at that particular Mcdonald’s branch was that a couple of people were sleeping on some tables.
 One was even wrapped in a blanket, and we found a pair of shoes under our table.
 We’re not sure if they’re homeless or just burned-out overtime workers.
-They didn’t seem to be part of the crew nor students (there were older men).
+They didn’t seem to be part of the crew, nor were they students (there were older men).
 Anyway, it didn’t bother me that much, just got me curious if this was a common thing?
-Edit: Apparently, this has been an ongoing issue in the recent years and a side of Hong Kong that is not so pleasant but is all too real.
-These people have been dubbed McRefugees – homeless people who seek shelter at 24-hour McDonald’s, who can sometimes only afford to ask for a cup of water.
-More recently, Hong Kong also hit the headlines for the growing trend of so-called coffin homes, where people squeeze in because they can’t afford the increasing cost of housing.
-I hope for the best for these people and that someday Hong Kong will just be full of awesome discoveries.

 I think we went back to our hotel at 2 or 3 AM.
 Once again, we lay on the bed with some Chinese TV show on, fiddling with our phones until we finally dozed off.